Laura McAllister: Visit to Qatar

 While following Wales to the 2022 FIFA World Cup, McAllister was prevented from entering the stadium ahead of the opening game with a bucket hat which had a rainbow on it.
 FIFA officials told her that the hat was a "restricted item" and attempted to confiscate it from her.
 The attempts to separate McAllister from her bucket hat seemed to relate to a crackdown in Qatar on items that had a rainbow on them and affected numerous other fans, including U.S. former Sports Illustrated journalist Grant Wahl, who was arrested over a t-shirt, as well as a reporter for The New York Times who attempted to report on that incident only to become caught up in the crackdown himself.

-Private life
+Personal life

 McAllister and her partner Llinos Jones have two children.